Kaavya711/crowdflow/README.md

 # CrowdFlow

-CrowdFlow is a crowd management and monitoring system built for the Warm Up Round.
+CrowdFlow is a crowd management and monitoring system built.

 ## Features
 - Live dashboard